EddieDover/Theater-of-the-Mind/README.md

 - Adds a 'Party Sheet' similar to that provided by Fantasy Grounds.
 Just click the Party Sheet icon on the Tokens Controls sub-menu.

   - The Party Sheet can be configured via the options to either display only currently connected players, or all non-npc characters.
 When using the all-characters display, there is a separate dialog to allow hiding of any characters the DM doesn't need to worry about.

   - Clicking a character portrait will open their sheet.

+  - The Party Sheet is no longer bound to simply the built-in dnd5e system.
+Additional systems can be supported by writing a JSON file following the guidelines in SYSTEMS.md and placing it in your <FOUNDRY_VTT/Data/totm/> folder.

 - Sound effects support if you have Syrinscape ([fvtt-syrin-control](https://github.com/frondeus/fvtt-syrin-control)) and Midi QOL ([midi-qol](https://gitlab.com/tposney/midi-qol/)) installed.